 In order to apply and be eligible for the summer program, you must:

-- Be a member of one of the following underrepresented groups in nursing:
+- Be a member of a disadvantaged population of any race or the following underrepresented groups in nursing:

 - American Indian/Native American